-There are only 24 hours in any day, and even fewer hours available for a small business owner to work.
-By assigning the estimated amount of needed to complete each prioritized task, you can plan your day such that the most important tasks are always completed in a timely manner.
-You do not have to schedule tasks during every hour of every day.
-Leave plenty of unscheduled time each day.
+Each day has only 24 hours.
+Your time is limited.
+By assigning a time estimate to complete each prioritized task, you can plan your day such that the most important tasks are always completed in a timely manner.
+When scheduling, avoid filling every hour of the day with tasks.
+Leave plenty of unscheduled time for flexibility.

-Setting SMART Goals
+SMART Goals